 I continued my formal education at Parsons, and I’ve been very lucky to have a great career as a designer for the past 16 years.
 Most of my career has been at Lela Rose, which I am currently Design Director.
 Since I started with Lela so young, I kind of grew up there in terms of my fashion experience.

 I was a big part of the constant growth and was able to be hands-on from the beginning, helping grow a small business to what is now.
 I have always made my own patterns and have gained technical expertise in addition to a keen designer eye.

-Let’s talk about ethical and sustainable fashion and how does reworking plays in.
+Let’s talk about ethical and sustainable fashion and how reworking plays into that.

-The ethical aspect was a part of the initial motivation, but I wasn’t aware of all the other fashion bloggers, stylists, and designer that are emerging as sustainable until I started posting.
+The ethical aspect was a part of the initial motivation, but I wasn’t aware of all the other fashion bloggers, stylists, and designers that are emerging as sustainable until I started posting.

 It was a huge bonus when I realized that the community is growing and had so much potential, it felt like I was actually at the forefront of something big.
 People are starting to think outside the box.